Types of natural resources

-All Natural Resources fall under two main categories: Renewable and Non-renewable Resources.
+Natural resources fall under two main categories: Renewable and Non-renewable Resources.
 The table below will help us understand this better.

-are those that are constantly available (like water) or can be reasonably replaced or recovered, like vegetative lands.
-Animals are also renewable because with a bit of care, they can reproduce offsprings to replace adult animals.
-Even though some renewable resources can be replaced, they may take many years and that does not make them renewable.
+Renewable resources are those that are regularly available (like water) or can be reasonably replaced or recovered, like vegetative lands.
+Animals are also renewable because, with a bit of care, they can reproduce offsprings to replace adult animals.
+Even though some non-renewable resources can be replenished, they may take many years, and that does not make them renewable.

-If renewable resources come from living things, (such as trees and animals) they can be called organic renewable resources.
+Renewable resources that come from living things such as trees and animals can be called organic renewable resources.

-come from non-living things, (such as water, sun and wind) they can be called inorganic renewable resources.
+Renewable resources that come from non-living things such as water, sun, and wind can be called inorganic renewable resources.

-Non-renewable resources are those that cannot easily be replaced once they are destroyed.
+Non-renewable resources are those that cannot be replaced once they are destroyed.
 Examples include fossil fuels.
 Minerals are also non-renewable because even though they form naturally in a process called the rock cycle, it can take thousands of years, making it non-renewable.
-Some animals can also be considered non-renewable, because if people hunt for a particular species without ensuring their reproduction, they will be extinct.
-This is why we must ensure that we protect resources that are endangered.
+Some animals can be considered non-renewable because if people hunt for a particular species without ensuring their reproduction, they will be extinct.
+That is why we must ensure that we protect resources that remain endangered.

 Non-renewable resources can be called inorganic resources if they come from non-living things.
-Examples include include, minerals, wind, land, soil and rocks.
+Examples include minerals, wind, land, soil, and rocks.

 Some non-renewable resources come from living things — such as fossil fuels.
 They can be called organic non-renewable resources.